Miracloon/pflotran-documentation/source/user_guide/cards/gdsa/waste_form_general_card.rst

   EXPANDED_DATASET <file_string>

     This option allows for the specification of an expanded inventory lookup table that can be interpolated in three dimensions for a given criticality start time (:ref:`CRIT_START<waste-form-general-criticality-mechanism-start>`), criticality power output (:ref:`HEAT_OF_CRITICALITY<waste-form-general-criticality-mechanism-heat>`), and a given time during the simulation.
 These values are used to interpolate a data matrix where the start time and power are pivot variables and the simulation time is the independent variable.
+Please refer to the example data tables provided for the regression test "glass_criticality_inventory.in" for guidance on formatting.
 The data file specified by <file_string> contains the following input segments:

     MODE <string> (optional)